• About Us

 Speccy

-This method may not be entirely accurate but it will give you an estimate of the month and/or year that your PC was built.
+This method may not be entirely reliable and accurate but it will give you an estimate of the month and/or year that your PC was built.
 If the other methods don’t work for you, then you can try this technique to see if you can narrow down the date your computer was manufactured.

 Check the “Date Created” of Files and Folders in the (C:) Drive